 - Anna Mae O'Shea Brooke, Vice Chair

-- Timothy Bonfatti, Recording Secretary
+- Timothy Bonfatti, Financial Secretary

-- Christopher Morrison, Member
+- Christopher Morrison, Recording Secretary

 The primary role of the school committee is to establish and periodically review educational goals and policies for the schools in the district and be sure they are consistent with the requirements of the law and statewide goals and standards established by the Board of Education.